Five Forms of Post-traumatic Growth

 Trauma often forces you to chart a new, unexpected course in life.

 Re-discovery or re-invention is mandatory for post-traumatic growth.
 I gave myself a five-year plan to learn self-love and find new possibilities.
-Starting with self-acceptance, you see new possibilities as you better learn who you are, which brings you contentment personally.
+Starting with self-acceptance, you see new possibilities as you better learn who you are, bringing you personal contentment.

 appreciation of life and refined sense of priorities; strengthening of significant, close